 TEDS has been developed to provide a high-speed data service in response to PMR and PAMR user needs and according to a mandate issued by the ETSI Board to develop TETRA Release 2 standard.
 The mandate called for a packet data solution that is integrated with existing TETRA1 standard, and has at least a 10-fold increase in data speed over that standard.
 To ensure maximum compatibility with the TETRA1 protocol, access to TEDS channels is only allowed via the TETRA1 control channel.
 TEDS physical layer is based on a 4-slot TDMA technique as in TETRA1, but utilizes four new modulations, i.e. π/8-D8PSK, 4-QAM, 16-QAM and 64-QAM and three new channel BW of 50, 100 and 150 kHz.
 These provisions plus the use of three channel coding rates offer system planners the flexibility of selecting their required throughput from a wide range extending to beyond 500 kbit/s.
 TEDS introduces the use of sub-carriers (8 per each 25 kHz) to the QAM channels in order to combat the effect of multi-path.
 TEDS also provides for link adaptation in which an algorithm changes modulation type and channel coding rate adaptively to improve link performance under different propagation conditions.
 TEDS protocol introduces support for the use of “sectored antennas” as a means of extending the range of TEDS channels to that of a TETRA1 channel without a need for additional base station sites.

 TEDS is an IP packet data service over the air interface with the capability of transmitting a number of concurrent multimedia applications via a multimedia exchange layer.
 These new additions to the TETRA protocol allows quality of service (QoS) negotiation with each application.
 To facilitate transmission of some real-time data and telemetry applications the TEDS protocol introduces “scheduled data access”, where over a given time, capacity is guaranteed to an application at regular time intervals without needing to engage in random access requests each time.
 Another feature provided by TEDS is “data priority” which enables the MS to indicate a priority for obtaining reserved slots for packet data applications.

+1.10 Global open Trunking architecture (GoTa)

+GoTa specification has been standardized by the China Communications Standards Association (CCSA), a recognized standardization organization.

+GoTa is a professional trunking system based on cdma2000 air interface technology.
+It separates voice/data traffic from the signalling channel to provide high voice quality and performance.
+GoTa features a channel sharing mechanism via common public long code mask (PLCM) for highly efficient spectrum utilization, unique group addressing (Group ID combined with mobile’s IMSI) technique and special group paging method for fast dispatch access.
+Those techniques constitute GoTa’s unique radio characteristics and offer high performance for professional and public access mobile radio services.

+GoTa provides a wide variety of professional dispatch functionalities, ordinary voice service, SMS, location services and broadband packet data service through the secured connection.
+It also offers a broad range of industrial/commercial applications to satisfy the needs of public safety, industry, utility and commercial users.
+GoTa has been widely deployed in different countries and frequency bands to provide dispatch services to PMR and PAMR users.

 2 Explanation of Table 1